Pepperdine University

 • Labor law paralegals work on issues between employers and employees, such as discrimination or poor working conditions.

-If you’re not interested in a career in government, you may pursue jobs in real estate, hospitals, social work, human resources or other fields in the private sector.
-Of course, paralegals can be found working at law firms or corporations as well.
+If you’re not interested in a career in government, you may pursue jobs in real estate, hospitals, social work, human resources, or other fields in the private sector.
+Of course, paralegals can also be found working at law firms or corporations.

 Back to Top